codions/docker-stream-server/README.md

-# Docker + Nginx + RTMP + S3FS (AWS S3 Integration)
+# Docker + Nginx + RTMP + S3FS (S3-Compatible Object Storage)
 A Dockerfile installing NGINX, nginx-rtmp-module and FFmpeg from source with default settings for HLS live streaming.
 Built on Alpine Linux.

 * Nginx 1.16.1 (Stable version compiled from source)
 * nginx-rtmp-module 1.2.1 (compiled from source)